-- 7.1 Purpose for this Level of Play - 7.1.1 This level is designed to meet the needs of those Special Olympics athletes who wish to play individually in a tournament where the stipulated round is nine holes. - 7.1.2 While the player should be capable of playing independently, it is strongly recommended that the player provide their own caddie for tournaments and competitions - 7.2 Form of Play - 7.2.1 The form of play shall be stroke play competition. - 7.3 Scoring - 7.3.1 If a 10th stroke is played without holing the shot, the player shall record a score of 10x and proceed to the next hole. - 7.3.2 Scoring (marking of cards) Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow competitor.
+- 7.1 Purpose for this Level of Play - 7.1.1 This level is designed to meet the needs of those Special Olympics athletes who wish to play individually in a tournament where the stipulated round is nine holes. - 7.1.2 While the golfer should be capable of playing independently, it is strongly recommended that the golfer provide their own caddie for tournaments and competitions - 7.2 Form of Play - 7.2.1 The form of play shall be stroke play competition. - 7.3 Scoring - 7.3.1 If a 10th stroke is played without holing the shot, the golfer shall record a score of 10x and proceed to the next hole. - 7.3.2 Scoring (marking of cards) Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow golfer.
 The Tournament Committee may also appoint a volunteer or caddie to serve as a marker.
-The competitor will be responsible for verifying his/her own score and signing his/her scorecard. - 7.4 Ties - 7.4.1 First-place ties shall be decided in the following manner: - 7.4.1.1 Of the players tied for first place, the player with the fewest number of 10x scores shall be declared the winner. - 7.4.1.2 If a playoff is not feasible, the matching of scorecards is recommended.
-There are many options for matching cards, which can be found in the USGA and R & A Rules of Golf under Appendix I Part C: Conditions of Competition How to Decide Ties.
-Please note that the tie-breaking method must be stated in the Conditions of Competition prior to the start of the tournament. - 7.4.2 All other ties shall remain as ties and all players should be presented with the same award. - 7.5 Stipulated Round - 7.5.1 A stipulated round shall be nine holes. - 7.5.2 At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds. - 7.6 Tournament Venue Selection - 7.6.1 The selection of the golf course shall be at the discretion of the Tournament Committee. - 7.6.2 The committee should consider the degree of difficulty and its impact on the conduct of the tournament. - 7.7 Golf Course Setup - 7.7.1 The golf course shall be set up at the discretion of the Tournament Committee.
-They are
+The golfer will be responsible for verifying his/her own score and signing his/her scorecard. - 7.3.3 Returning a wrong score for a hole If the athlete returns a scorecard with a wrong score for any hole: - 7.3.3.1 Returned score higher than actual score The higher returned score of the hole stands. - 7.3.3.2 Returned score lower than actual score or no score returned the athlete will record a 10X for the hole(s) where the returned score is lower than the actual score.